Dow Chemical Company: 2015 merger and 2019 separation with DuPont

 On 11 December 2015, Dow announced that it would merge with DuPont, in an all-stock deal.
 The combined company, which was known as DowDuPont, had an estimated value of $130 billion, was equally held by the shareholders of both companies, and maintained their respective headquarters in Michigan and Delaware.
 Within two years of the merger's closure, DowDuPont was set to split into three separate public companies, focusing on the agriculture, chemical, and specialty product industries.
 Shareholders of each company held 50% of the combined company.
 In the new entity, Dow Chemical chief executive officer Andrew N. Liveris became executive chairman and DuPont chief executive officer Edward D. Breen became chief executive officer.
 In January 2017, the merger was pushed back a second time pending regulatory approvals.

 The same day, Dow also announced that it had reached a deal to acquire Corning Incorporated's stake in their joint venture Dow Corning for $4.8 billion in cash and a roughly 40% stake in Hemlock Semiconductor Corporation.

 In 2019, DowDuPont de-merged, forming Dow Inc. The spin-off was completed on 1 April 2019, at which time Dow Inc. became an independent, publicly traded company, and the direct parent company of The Dow Chemical Company.

+Dow Corning became Dow Silicones Corporation, a wholly owned subsidiary of Dow Chemical using the trade name DOWSIL.

+Also in 2019 Dow employees won an Adhesives and Sealants Council Innovation Award for "UV Curable Primer that Enables Hard to Bond INFUSE Olefin Block Copolymer Midsole Foams in High Performance Footwear".

 Focus on higher margin business

-Dow Chemical has begun to shed commodity chemical businesses, such as those making the basic ingredients for grocery bags and plastic pipes, because their profit margins only average 5–10%.
+Dow Chemical has begun to shed commodity chemical businesses, such as those making the basic ingredients for grocery bags and plastic pipes, because their profit margins are relatively low.
 Dow is, as of 2015, focusing its resources on specialty chemicals that earn profit margins of at least 20%.